-This semi-homemade Despicable Me Agnes costume is perfect for girls of all ages this Halloween.
-For a Despicable Me birthday party too.
+This semi-homemade Despicable Me Agnes costume is so easy to put together and perfect for girls of all ages to wear this Halloween.

 Do you remember when I took the kids to Universal Studios, Orlando over the summer?

 Well, while we were there I told each of the kids I would buy them a souvenir to bring home.
 Of course, Marisol chose the biggest unicorn from the Despicable Me store that she could possibly find … yes “It’s so fluffy, I’m gonna die!”
 She naturally named it ‘Fluffy’.

 So, come time to decide what elaborate costumes I have to make for Halloween, she decided that she just had to be Agnes so she could go trick-or-treating with Fluffy.
 I must say I was just a wee bit excited about this, because I knew that very little actual work would need to be done by me for this one.